Chevrolet HHR

 The HHR shares the GM Delta platform with the Chevrolet Cobalt, Pontiac G5, and Saturn Ion.
 Chevrolet also marketed a panel van variant of the HHR beginning in 2007.
 Assembled in Ramos Arizpe, Mexico and marketed throughout North America, production of the HHR ended in May 2011.
-The HHR was replaced in the U.S. by the Chevrolet Captiva Sport.
-This was a rebadged version of the Opel Antara.
-However, the Captiva Sport was only available as a fleet vehicle and was not available new to the general public.

 Design

 The vehicle's design was inspired by the late-1940s/early 1950s Chevrolet cars and trucks, specifically the 1947 Chevrolet Suburban and Advance Design pickups, with large, square fender flares and a hemispherical grille.
 The design of the HHR has been credited to Bryan Nesbitt who was a former designer at Chrysler where he was the lead designer of the Chrysler PT Cruiser.
 Nesbitt was recruited by GM to join its design staff and served for a time as the chief designer of the Chevrolet brand.
 The HHR had a cargo-carrying capacity of 62.7 cuft.
 All models had a flat-load floor (passenger models have 60/40 split bench) and fold-flat front passenger seat.
 For the 2007 model year, it was available in four trim levels; LS, LT, 2LT, and Special Edition.
 A panel van variant was also made available in 2007 for only the LT trim and became available on all trim levels in 2008.
 A "Half Panel" (RPO code AA5) rear quarter window delete option was available in the 2008 to 2010 model years.